By Doug Gritzmacher

-We next researched a DIY solution.
+We next researched a DIY solution for video productions.
 This article from B&H describes how to make your own China Ball.
 This YouTube video from FilmRiot and this one from PremiumBeat.com also give you step-by-step directions.
 The problem with these is that they’re working with wires and dimmers and electricity!
 This doesn’t fit our requirements of easy and battery-powered.

 So we came up with our own DIY option.
 First we bought a package of five 18” China paper lanterns from Amazon for $10.95 and free shipping.
 The product name is: Just Artifacts 18″ White Paper Lanterns (Set of 5) – Click for more Chinese/Japanese Paper Lantern Colors & Sizes!

 They are easy to put together but are pretty fragile, so store them somewhere safe and be sure to transport them carefully.

 Then we bought two rechargeable LED bulbs that are 850 lumens, 60w equivalent, daylight 500k for $16.99 and free shipping.
 The product name is: Rechargeable Emergency LED Bulb JackonLux Multi-Function Battery Backup Emergency Light for Power Outage Camping Outdoor Activity Hurricane 9W 850LM 60W Equivalent Daylight 5000K E26 120 Volt 2 Pack

 I’m assuming that if you’re a video production professional, you should have the rest of what’s needed in your kit: a light stand, a sand bag, and a boom pole.
 I’ve provided links to what I have in my own kit if that’s helpful for you.